 The tour companies, and especially their websites, are the major source of information for the information of the tour companies.
 The tour companies do, to some extent, have the ability to adjust the information of their tours, their company etc. They do not, however, have the ability to edit reviews or comments.

 The general articles about storm chasing are based upon numerous interviews with storm chasers and internet research.

 StormChasingUSA.com is a commercial website that profits from advertisement.
 There are Google Adsense-ads and banners.
 Additionally there are affiliate links for flights, hotels and Amazon-items etc.

 Tour companies have the possibility to gain better visibility on the site through advertisement (where banners is one option).
 Higher list position in unordered lists, larger font etc is another option.
-It is not, and will never be, possible to buy higher ratings, manipulate ordered lists, affect reviews and comments etc.
+It is not, and will never be, possible to buy higher ratings, censor reviews and comments etc.

 Twitter is StormChasingUSA's main channel.
 See cool photos, get updates on chases & tours and other interesting aspects of storm chasing.

 Get info on deals & see amazing photos on our Facebook page.

 See amazing photos of tornadoes and supercells on our Instagram account.

 Be the first to see our storm videos by subscribing to our Youtube-channel.

 Get news about deals, discounts and cool things going on in the storm chasing tour industry by subscribing to our newsletter now: